VamshiReddy02/spin-dinosaurs/README.md

 Before you can build your Docusaurus application, make sure to run `npm install` in the target directory.
 You are now ready to start building your front-end.
-Run `npm run dev` and start editing your application.
+Run `npm start` and start editing your application.
 Alternatively, you can run `spin build` and `spin up` to build and run your application.